Nokia N73: Special Edition

 Nokia has also released another model of the N73 called the 'N73 Special Edition' in the Middle East and North Africa.
 The phone was released during the Muslim holy month of Ramadan in 2007.
-The phone has the same hardware as the other editions of the N73 but comes pre-loaded with Islamic applications and the phone is completely white.
+The phone has the same hardware as the other editions of the N73 but comes preloaded with Islamic applications and the phone is completely white.

-Nokia also released an N73 Special Edition in Indonesia, without pre-loaded Islamic applications.
+Nokia also released an N73 Special Edition in Indonesia, without preloaded Islamic applications.

 Firmware

 All three versions of the N73 appear to have been updated to the same software as each other.
 The update on 26 June 2007, updates the standard N73's Music Player to the same version as the Music Edition's enhanced Music Player detailed above, while keeping the 'multimedia button' function, essentially making it an Internet Edition.

-In 2008, updates with the standard features with Nokia Maps Application installed by default (but requires an external bluetooth GPS receiver), Nokia Lifeblog, PTT, and Search applications carried on from the previous updates, plus the addition is the Nokia Mobile TV application also installed by default (requires an external Nokia Mobile TV Receiver SU-33W) which is an application available on N77.
+In 2008, updates with the standard features with Nokia Maps Application installed by default (but requires an external Bluetooth GPS receiver), Nokia Lifeblog, PTT, and Search applications carried on from the previous updates, plus the addition is the Nokia Mobile TV application also installed by default (requires an external Nokia Mobile TV Receiver SU-33W) which is an application available on N77.
 The camera is much improved from earlier firmware.
 In this update, the phone takes 27 seconds to boot, compared to 42 or more in previous versions.
 Also, the N73 has 20 MB of RAM available after boot.
-A little change was users may not be able to install the N-Gage application which is modified to work in N73.
-Making it better compared to ME because of its multimedia keypad rather than having only a single usage button, same features of Music Player like ME that supports album art and visualisations, enhanced control interface and also available on start screen when menu key is pressed and hold after the phone boots up.
+A little change were users may not be able to install the N-Gage application, which is modified to work in N73.
+Making it better compared to Music Edition because of its multimedia keypad rather than having only a single usage button, same features of Music Player like ME that supports album art and visualisations, enhanced control interface and also available on start screen when menu key is pressed and hold after the phone boots up.

 Also, during recent UK Nokia poster campaigns, the black (ME) version of the phone was advertised without the term 'Music Edition', and the O2 UK shop sells the N73 in both Silver/Plum and Black, with the Black version having the multimedia button rather than the music button.